SWittouck/benchmark-scarap/README.md

 The goal of this project is to demonstrate the pan, core and sample modules of the SCARAP toolkit for prokaryotic comparative genomics.

-The pangenome pipeline of SCARAP (pan module) is benchmarked against various publicly available pangenome tools.
-Four main benchmark datasets are used: (1) one representative genome for each genus of *Lactobacillales*, (2) OrthoBench, (3) paraBench and (4) simulated genomes by Tonkin-Hill et al. (2020).
-The core and sample modules are demonstrated on a dataset with *Lactiplantibacillus* genomes.
+The pangenome pipeline of SCARAP (pan module) is benchmarked against a number of other pangenome tools on various publicly available or simulated datasets.
+The core genome and sample pipelines of SCARAP are benchmarked against a dataset of publicly available genomes from the genus Lactiplantibacillus plantarum.

 ## How to run